Goal Setting: 4 Steps to Creating a Health Vision Board

 Time for Intention

 This is the most important step you can take with creating a board!
 You need to plan a quiet time and really spend time exploring what it is you really are wanting to achieve.
 It really should be a "heart" goal.
 This is a goal YOU really want in the deep parts of your heart.
 For example, you think it would be great to lose 30 pounds in 2012, but you really don't believe you can achieve this goal.
 You may need a coach to help you work through some mindsets or false belief systems before you can connect in your heart with a goal you want to achieve.
 Get clear on what it is you want to manifest in your life.
-You may want to add more whole foods in your life, or move more in 2012.
+You may want to add more whole foods in your life, or move more in the coming year.
 Get CLEAR!

 Gather Pictures, Words, and Phrases